We’ve distilled the learning into 12 themes summarised here. Click the links for more detail.

 - Financial challenges

-Knowledge, skills & confidence to administer insulin, assess skin health and change dressings underpinned by clear rules
+Knowledge, skills & confidence to administer insulin, assess skin health and change dressings underpinned by policy, clarifying who is responsible for what, competency assessments for insulin, pressure areas and wound care, and simple guidance and resources.
+Small changes, big impact.

 - Tight governance